grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (a depot (for repairs and pick up cargo))

-* [ ] _While at the depot, they arrange for repairs to be made, and to get the boat refueled_
+* [X] _While at the depot, they arrange for repairs to be made, and to get the boat refueled_
 	* [X] Explain that while this depot is constantly harassed by Authorities, it's also a critical supply line for them, so allowed to continued to exist.
 	* {Maybe?
 Or maybe you have to edit the text so far so the Authorities here aren't SO brutal --- oh wait it's over the Authority line, remember?
 That's why the Authorities here aren't so aggressive.}

-* [o] _They get an offer for a clandestine cargo --- magnetic mines_
+* [X] _They get an offer for a clandestine cargo --- magnetic mines_
-	* [O] Percy is approached in the parts shop by a old crone:
+	* [X] Percy is approached in the parts shop by a old crone:
 		* [X] the only small person Percy has seen so far in the depot: she has large rubbery ears and a small wrinkled nose that wiggles when she talks in her soft raspy voice.
 		* [X] {she is, in fact, a fairy godmother/witch with a cursed gift to offer Percy}
 		* [X] She invites Percy back to her shop; offering her a job